Daniel Glattauer

 Daniel Glattauer at the 'Leipzig Book Fair' in 2009.

 Daniel Glattauer (born 19 May 1960) is an Austrian writer and former journalist.
 He was born in Vienna, where he still lives and works.
-A former regular columnist for Der Standard, a national daily newspaper, he is best known for his dialogic epistolary novel Love Virtually (Gut gegen Nordwind) and its sequel Every Seventh Wave (Alle sieben Wellen).
+A former regular columnist for Der Standard, a national daily newspaper, he is best known for his dialogic epistolary novel Gut gegen Nordwind and its sequel Every Seventh Wave (Alle sieben Wellen).

 His literary works were translated into 40 languages, sold over 3 million times and adapted for radio, theater, television and cinema alike, even beyond the German speaking countries.
-In 2006 he was nominated for the German Book Prize (Deutscher Buchpreis) for his novel Love Virtually.
+In 2006 he was nominated for the German Book Prize (Deutscher Buchpreis) for his novel Gut gegen Nordwind.
+This was later translated into English by Jamie Bulloch and Katharina Bielenberg, and published by MacLehose Press in 2011 as Love Virtually.

 Glattauer's novels and plays are inspired by his personal experiences, dealing with situations and themes constructed from memories of his time as a journalist and his psychosocial counsellor training.

 With him often being described as a "feel-good-author", Glattauer's work is characterized by humor and romantic relationships, catering to the masses and leading some critics to find fault with a lack of depth to his novels.